FIWARE/tutorials.Big-Data-Spark/README.md

 Once a dynamic context system is up and running (we have deployed the `Logger` job in the Spark cluster), we need to inform **Spark** of changes in context.

-This is done by making a POST request to the `/v2/subscription` endpoint of the Orion Context Broker.
+This is done by making a POST request to the `/ngsi-ld/v1/subscriptions` endpoint of the Orion Context Broker.

--   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors, since they had been provisioned using these settings
+-   The `NGSILD-Tenant` header is used to filter the subscription to only listen to measurements from the attached IoT Sensors, since they had been provisioned using these settings

--   The notification `url` must match the one our Spark program is listening to.
+-   The notification `uri` must match the one our Spark program is listening to.

 -   The `throttling` value defines the rate that changes are sampled.